yohoxxz/flashcard-generator-webapp/README.md

-# PDF to Flashcards Converter
+# Flashcards Generator

-A web application that converts PDF documents into interactive flashcards using AI.
-Perfect for students, educators, and anyone looking to enhance their learning experience.
+A web application that converts text or a PDF document into interactive flashcards using AI.
+Perfect for students, educators, and anyone looking to enhance their memorization experience.

 ## 🚀 Features